MrBlueXav/Dekrispator-H747CPP/README.md

 https://polymerickblue.bandcamp.com/track/desynkator-ii
 https://polymerickblue.bandcamp.com/track/desynkator-iii

+DaisySP library from Electrosmith is now included

 ----

 # General features :

-* Patch memory in QSPI Flash (save/load/erase all) : 32 locations currently
+* Patch memory in QSPI Flash (save/load/erase all) : 32 locations currently.
-* M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !) sends debug infos on UART and LCD, manages patch memory.
+* M4 core (at 200 MHz) manages MIDI USB Host function (stable with my old Korg NanoKontrol !), sends debug infos on UART and LCD, manages patch memory and sends MIDI messages to control M7 core.
 Use CN1 to connect your midi device.
 * M7 core (at 400 MHz) computes sound.
 * No RTOS
-* Samplerate is 48kHz and audio samples are 16 bits large
+* Samplerate is 48kHz and audio samples are 16 bits large.
-* CPU load is displayed (CM7 only)
+* CPU load is displayed (CM7 only).
 * Each core communicates through *openAMP* infrastructure and shared memory, small messages are serialized with *Binn* library (probably overkill).
 * MIDI Control Changes definitions are in a table of functions "ControlChangeFunctionsTable[128]" in MIDI_application.c file.
 * AUDIO_BUFFER_SIZE is defined in audio_play.h file.
 * Very basic LCD use at the moment, no touch-screen.
+* Joystick up/down controls volume.
 * LED information :
-	* The orange LED reflects the CPU usage : when it's weak CM7 CPU gets overloaded.
 	* The red LED lights on when a system error occurs.
 	* The green LED indicates a midi usb device is connected and recognized.
 	* The blue LED indicates midi activity.